Coloring tips: How to color Artemis II Celebration Return Splashdown Scene coloring page well?

 Coloring challenges: Which parts are difficult to color and need attention for Artemis II Celebration Return Splashdown Scene coloring page?

-5. Balancing the sky and ocean colors so they look natural yet bright enough can be a challenge for young colorers.
+• Contrast of Sky and Water: Balancing the colors of the sky and ocean so they look natural but distinctive can be tricky.

 Benefits of coloring books: Advantages of drawing Artemis II Celebration Return Splashdown Scene coloring page